Frequently Asked Faculty Questions

 • For more information on the rights and responsibilities of faculty in providing accommodations to students with disabilities, please see: Faculty Rights and Responsibilities.

-• What are the resources for developing accessible course content?
+• What are some resources for developing accessible course content?

 Whether creating an on-campus, online, or hybrid course, we have put together a collection of resources which provide you with information and tools for developing course content which is accessible to all students.
 The resource list includes information on the tools, technology, and offices which can support you in creating your course with accessibility in mind.